DarwinCV/ML-ZoomCamp/README.md

 ## Getting started

-To create the environment and run the notebook:
+**To create the environment and run the notebook for the first time**

 1. Clone this repository: